 The process of receiving dental implants includes the following steps:

 - Surgery – An artificial root form (or screw), typically made of titanium, will be surgically placed in your jawbone.

 - Healing – The implant is left to heal for several months while you wear a temporary dental crown.
 Over time, the jawbone will accept the implant, fuse to it, and heal.
 This process is called osseointegration.

 - Restoration – After the healing process, a porcelain crown is placed on top of the titanium root.
 Only the crown will be visible above the gumline.
 It will look and function like a natural tooth.

 When considering implants, it is important to select a well-trained implant dentist.
 If shortcuts are taken during the process, they can result in mistakes that cause serious problems, such as nerve damage and infection.
 That is why Dr. Sirin has received post-graduate training in implantology.
 He has been thoroughly trained in the techniques and technology required for positive outcomes.

 Dr. Sirin has advanced technology in his office to accurately plan for and place your dental implants.
 Although many dentists only take two-dimensional x-rays before implant placement, he uses a Planmeca® Promax CT scan to take 3D images.
 3D images reveal the exact position of your orofacial anatomy, including sinus cavities, adjacent teeth, and nerves so mistakes can be avoided.
 He also uses a 3D printer to make surgical guides for optimal placement.

 If you are considering dental implants, Dr. Sirin will explain the pros and cons of this treatment and determine if it is the right option for you.
-You can request an appointment for an exam or a complimentary consultation.
+You can request an appointment for an exam or a complementary consultation.